JakeHartnell/Grow.js/README.md

 [General Feedback](http://forum.commongarden.org/c/feedback)

 # Grow.js
-An npm packagle of useful functions for working with the [Common Garden Grow app](https://github.com/CommonGarden/Grow).
+An npm packagle of useful functions for working with the [Grow-IoT app](https://github.com/CommonGarden/Grow-IoT).

 Install with: